LynnSynuo/Health_Insurance_Fraud_Detector/README.md

 # Data Structure
 ![DB schema_2023 12 08 updated](https://github.com/LynnSynuo/Health_Insurance_Fraud_Detector/assets/117470609/9742dade-8258-4131-9d1d-e0b1c0eb75d0)

-# Getting Started
-Include instructions on how to install and set up your project.
-If necessary, include any dependencies and how to install them.

-# Usage
-Explain how to use your project.
-Include code snippets, examples, or screenshots if helpful.

 # Claims Get Processed Each Week_Inpatient
 - Claim processing duration: 5.5 days in average